Online Meal Application

-Households that would like to apply for free or reduced price meals must complete the online application each year.
-Returning households maintain their previous year status until a new application is processed or through the first 30 days of school, wichever comes first.
-If a new application is not received and processed before the end of the 30th day of school, benefits will expire and the students will pay full price for meals.
+Households that would like to apply for free or reduced-priced meals must complete the online application each year.
+Returning households maintain their previous year status until a new application is processed or through the first 30 days of school, whichever comes first.
+If a new application is not received and processed before the end of the 30th day of school, benefits will expire and the students will pay the full price for meals.

-Households can apply for free and reduced price meals at any time throughout the school year.
+Households can apply for free and reduced-priced meals at any time throughout the school year.

 Benefits and Needed Information

 - Available 24/7

 - Completed in the privacy of your home

 Information you may need in order to complete the application-

 - Full legal name of all students in the household

 - ID number of all students in the household (optional)